Here’s How Dove Successfully Went On Tour With Charli XCX

 @joshdelane All women are beautiful, and dove proved it with this ad campaign.
 Watch till the end to see how you can apply the principle to your own business #doverealbeauty #adcampaign

-Who is Charlie XCX
+Who is Charli XCX

 Charli XCX made a powerful comeback to the music scene in 2024 with her Grammy-nominated Album of the Year, Brat.
 The album title itself became a cultural phenomenon, sparking a viral movement over the summer and transforming Brat into a symbol of empowerment and self-expression.
 The term captured the spirit of rebellion and confidence, resonating with fans who embraced it as a bold, unapologetic badge of individuality.